tanner-trickle/EXCEED-DM/README.md

 ### Experiment

+- DAMIC-M Collaboration (2025) [Probing Benchmark Models of Hidden-Sector Dark Matter with DAMIC-M]
 - SENSEI Collaboration [SENSEI: First Direct-Detection Results on sub-GeV Dark Matter from SENSEI at SNOLAB]
-- DAMIC-M Collaboration [First Constraints from DAMIC-M on Sub-GeV Dark-Matter Particles Interacting with Electrons]
+- DAMIC-M Collaboration (2023) [First Constraints from DAMIC-M on Sub-GeV Dark-Matter Particles Interacting with Electrons]
-- CDEX Collaboration, [Constraints on Sub-GeV Dark Matter-Electron Scattering from the CDEX-10 Experiment]
+- CDEX Collaboration [Constraints on Sub-GeV Dark Matter-Electron Scattering from the CDEX-10 Experiment]

 ### Theory